AJ-Bankole/Visit-Woolwich/README.md

 # Visit Woolwich
-Visit Woolwich is intended to be a website which focuses on bringing tourism to my local area, Woolwich, London.
-Unfortunately, I must admit that I haven't finished it.
+Visit Woolwich is a website with the goal of promoting tourism to my local area, Woolwich, London.
-In all honesty it's not even close to completion.

 ## User Stories